mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Java - Installing a Web Crawler based on Solr and Nutch.md

 	# allow urls in preworn.com domain
 	+^http://([a-z0-9\-A-Z]*\.)*preworn.com/([a-z0-9\-A-Z]*\/)*

-Then finally add this to the bottom of the file to prevent indexing anything else other than conent from that one domain:
+Then finally add this to the bottom of the file to prevent indexing anything else other than content from that one domain:

 	# deny anything else
 	-.